Members

 Noah Miller, BS

-Graduate Student (NRSA T32 Fellow).
 Noah graduated from UNC-Chapel Hill with a B.S. in Psychology and B.A. in Biology.
 During his undergraduate studies, Noah worked in the lab of Garret Stuber, studying the neural circuitry driving motivated social behaviors in mice.
 After graduation, Noah worked as a Research Technician in Ben Philpot's lab, studying the molecular changes associated with the epileptic phenotype of Angelman Syndrome model mice.
-As a graduate student in the Rodríguez-Romaguera lab, Noah is interested in investigating how the brain functions to encode arousal responses and motivated behaviors at both the single-cell level and across brain circuits using multidisciplinary methodology.
+He is currently co-advised by Dr. Jose Rodriguez-Romaguera and Dr. Nicolas Pegard.
+As a graduate student in the lab, Noah is interested in investigating how the brain functions to encode arousal responses and motivated behaviors at both the single-cell level and across brain circuits using multidisciplinary methodology.
+(NRSA T32 & F32)

 Email: nmill12@email.unc.edu